 - Re-evaluate how you manage the personal use and the chargeback policy.

-This last step is crucial.
+This last two steps are crucial.
 You need to properly measure personal use and to charge employees according to how much they use the company vehicle for personal time.
 Otherwise, your company cars are costing you severely.
 More often than not, employees grossly understate the amount of personal use to minimize their chargeback at the expense of the company.
 A lot of times personal use is a manual process and self-reported on the honor system.

 It may sound daunting to get this problem under control, but there are many tools on the market that will help accurately measure personal use.
 Take a look at some of our tools that will control costs and reduce redundant administrative time here.
 Please contact us for a demo of our products or tools that will save your organization.